Generalized hyperbolicity for diffeomorphisms of Banach spaces: Discussion and open questions

-In contrast to finite-dimensional case it is not clear if bounded solution property and strong bounded solution property are in fact equivalent.
-This question is related to Michael and Bartle–Graves continuous selections \cite{BartleGraves1952, Michael1956I, Michael1956II}, for discussion on possibility of Lipschitz selection see \cite{BorweinDontchev2003, Messerschmidt2019}.
+In general Banach spaces there is an additional difficulty: it is not known whether the bounded and strong bounded solution properties are equivalent.
+As in Question~\ref{quest:ED}, this is a continuous-selection problem related to the Michael and Bartle--Graves theorems \cite{BartleGraves1952,Michael1956I,Michael1956II}.
+For Lipschitz selection results, see \cite{BorweinDontchev2003,Messerschmidt2019}.

-\textbf{Structural stability.} The key part of the proof of semi-structural stability is Lemma~\ref{lem:SS1} on invertability of operator $T_{\alpha, A}: X \to X$ defined in \eqref{eq:Twv}.
-Note that bijection of the restriction on the space $Y$ is not necessarily for the argument, and linearity of the inverse could be relaxed to Lipschitz condition. \begin{conj} Let pair $(\alpha, A)$ satisfies (not necessarily continuous) cocycle $(C, \lambda)$ property with constants $C, \lambda$.
-There exists $L = L(\lambda, C)$ and not necessarily linear function $S_{\alpha, A}: X \to X$ such that

-and $S_{\alpha, A}$ is Lipschitz with constant $L$. \end{conj} In the case of $(C, \lambda)$-cocycle structure is not continuous the expression \eqref{eq:Svdef} provides a non-continuous function.
-However we believe that using continuity of $A(x)$ the argument could by modified, in this paper we successfully overpasses a similar difficulty for the Lipschitz shadowing.
+\textbf{Flows and semiflows in Banach spaces.} An analog of generalized hyperbolicity can be defined for flows on Banach spaces, although we do not develop it here.
+One difference from diffeomorphisms is that the relevant dimensions may change at fixed points and closed trajectories; the absence of continuity assumptions on $P_x,Q_x$ allows such changes to be incorporated.
+A closely related structure appears in~\cite{ACK2025}: for Morse--Smale semigroups on a Hilbert space, compatible subbundles over the global attractor yield Lipschitz shadowing on the attractor, H\"older shadowing nearby, and structural stability of the attractor.
+See also~\cite{BackesDragicevic2021}.